gostalt/website/src/markdown/packages/validate/main.md

 title: "Validate"
 ---

-Gostalt Validate provides an easy-to-use package for validating form values in Go.
-With it, you construct a ruleset, and use it to ensure that an incoming request is satisfied.
+Validate provides an easy-to-use package for validating form values in Go.
+With it, you construct a ruleset, and use that ruleset to ensure that an incoming request is satisfied.

 ## Usage

 Firstly, create a number of `Rule` items to check against.
-Each rule has a parameter and a callback that is ran to determine if the Rule passes or not.
+Each rule is made up of a parameter and a callback that is ran to determine if the Rule passes or not.

-Validate ships with a number of [built-in checks] that you can
+Validate ships with a number of [built-in checks] that you can use.
+For example, the `validate.Alpha` check:
-use:

-[built-in checks]: /packages/validate/built-in
+[built-in checks]: #validators

 ```go
 alphaForename := validate.Rule{